-There are provisions on exemptions in both the Environmental Information Act and the Freedom of Information Act, so that certain of the documents on which a decision is based (often internal working documents) may be exempt from public disclosure.
-However, the factual basis for such decisions will generally be available to the public.

 Section 12 of the Environmental Information Act lays down that certain types of information always be made available on request.
 This provision was prompted by article 4, para.
 4, of the Convention.
 It lists certain types of information that are considered to be particularly important to the public.
 The provision also authorizes setting aside the duty of secrecy in special cases, but it should be noted that there will seldom be a conflict between the types of information involved and the duty of secrecy.
 The provision applies firstly to information on pollution that is harmful to health or that may cause serious environmental damage.
 Information to the population on such matters can be especially important in the event of acute pollution.
 Secondly, it applies to measures to prevent or reduce the damage caused by such pollution.
 These include all types of preventive measures that a polluter takes or decides should be used, and precautionary measures the general public are advised to take.
 This means specific measures such as recommendations to purify drinking water.
 Finally, information on unlawful intervention in or damage to the environment shall always be disclosed.
 This is important in the case of breaches of the law for which no penal sanctions are laid down or if for some other reason no criminal proceedings are instituted.
 The provision also applies if an undertaking contravenes the conditions of a license or a land use plan and this results in environmental damage.

-If an authority agency does not have information that it has a duty to hold, that is general environmental information relevant to their areas of responsibility and functions according to section 8 of the Environmental Information Act, it must take steps to obtain it, since an applicant is entitled to be provided with such information under section 10 of the Environmental Information Act;

 Paragraph 5

 Section 10, subsection 4, of the Environmental Information Act clearly states that an authority that incorrectly receives a request for information shall transfer it to the appropriate authority as promptly as possible.
-According to the Environmental Information Act, a public authority may not transfer a request to another authority if it should have had the information itself, since each authority has a duty to keep environmental information.
-The appropriate authority shall answer without unnecessary delay and according to normal rules of administrative procedure;
+The appropriate authority shall answer without unnecessary delay and according to normal rules of administrative procedure.
+However, if it concerns information which the authority has a duty to hold pursuant to Section 8, it may neither transfer the request or refuse it on the grounds that it does not have the information requested.
+Section 8 obliges public authorities to hold general environmental information relevant to their areas of responsibility and functions.
+If the authority does not hold such information, it must take steps to obtain it.

 Paragraph 6

-In accordance with the Convention, a separate provision in the Environmental Information Act explicitly requires that in cases where part of the requested information is exempted from disclosure, the remaining information shall be disclosed provided that this does not give a clearly misleading impression of the contents;
+Section 11, subsection 3 of the Environmental Information Act explicitly requires that in cases where part of the requested information is exempted from disclosure, the remaining information shall be disclosed provided that this does not give a clearly misleading impression of the contents;

 (f) Paragraph 7

-Article 4, para.
-7, of the Convention lays down requirements relating to written answers, reasons for refusal of requests and time limits for refusals of requests for information.
-The provisions implementing these requirements are to be found in section 13, subsection 4, of the Environmental Information Act, which states that a refusal shall always be given in writing, that a brief explanation of the refusal shall be provided, and that the applicant shall be informed of the right of appeal and the time limit for lodging an appeal;
+Section 13, subsection 4, of the Environmental Information Act states that a refusal shall always be given in writing, that a brief explanation of the refusal shall be provided, and that the applicant shall be informed of the right of appeal and the time limit for lodging an appeal;

 (g) Paragraph 8